ClemPalf/Deep-RL-agents/Improved DQN/report.md

 ```

 ## Agent 1: DDQN
 The popular Q-learning algorithm is known to overestimate action values under certain conditions.
 The idea of [Double-Q-Learning](https://arxiv.org/abs/1509.06461) has been proven very effective to solve this problem and increase the learning speed.
+The main idea is that when udpating the local neural net parameters, the action value within the TD target is calculated by selecting the best action with the local net, but estimated using a different (often called "target") neural net.